NordicHPC/sonar/doc/NEW-FORMAT.md

 accurate (it's a sample, not an averaging over the entire interval).
 Possibly having either cpu_avg and cpu_time together or cpu_util on its own would be sufficient.

-NOTE: `rolledup` is a Sonar data-compression feature that should probably be removed or improved, as information is lost.
-It is employed only if sonar is invoked with --rollup.
-At the same time, for a node running 128 (say) MPI processes for the same job it represents a real savings in data volume.

 #### **`resident_memory`** uint64

 Kilobytes of private resident memory.